Provincial Agricultural Land Commission branding logo

 Advisory for Landowners in the ALR Brochure

-2. Transportation, Utility, and Recreational Trail Use Proof of Serving Notice
+2. Transportation and Utility Use Proof of Serving Notice

 Once you have served the Advisory for Landowners in the ALR brochure, you must record the landowners you served the brochure to on the Serving Notice template.